kieran-ryan/leabhar-cliste/docs/resources.md

 - [Joel On Software](https://www.joelonsoftware.com) - Software blog of Joel Spolsky.
 - [Matt Wynne](https://mattwynne.net) - Blog from the co-founder of Cucumber Limited.
 - [Monica Powell](https://aboutmonica.com) - Software engineer, content creator & community organiser.
+- [Real Python](https://realpython.com/) - Python tutorials for developers of all skill levels, Python books and courses, Python news, code examples, articles, and more.
 - [Spotify Research](https://research.atspotify.com/blog/) - Spotify's official research blog.
 - [The GitHub Blog](https://github.blog) - Updates, ideas, and inspiration from GitHub to help developers build and design software.
 - [The Overflow](https://stackoverflow.blog) - Essays, opinions, and advice on the act of computer programming, from Stack Overflow.